straightvisions/plugin_sv_tracking_manager/readme.txt

 This lightweight plugin is an advanced tracking manager and allows you to implement various tags from different tracking providers.

 ✔ GDPR (DSGVO) ready (via Usercentrics)
+✔ Google Analytics (including User Identification, Anonymize IP and Custom Events) ✔ Google Tag Manager
-✔ Bing
+✔ Custom Scripts
 ✔ Facebook
-✔ Google Analytics (including User Identification and Custom Events) ✔ Google Optimize
+✔ Google Optimize
 ✔ Hotjar
+✔ Hubspot
 ✔ LinkedIn
+✔ Mailchimp
+✔ Microsoft Advertising
 ✔ Mouseflow
 ✔ Yahoo
+✔ Plausible

 You need another tracking service?
 Just add it to the ✔ Custom Scripts and you are ready to go.